MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/reference/choice-class.md

 ### <a name="parameters"></a>Parametri
  `_PTarget`
- Un puntatore a un `ITarget` blocco a cui collegare quello `choice` blocco della messaggistica.
+ Un puntatore a un `ITarget` blocco collegamento a `choice` blocco della messaggistica.

 ##  <a name="release"></a>versione